 What's in this article?

-There’s no way of escaping competition as a lawyer.
+Regardless of your practice area, there’s no way of escaping competition as a lawyer.

 Another person is always trying to generate the same leads, with the same marketing efforts as you.
 There’s always another law firm that’s willing to spend more money to reach the top of the industry.